tvand7093/Xpressional/README.md

 # Xpressional
-A .NET based console application that parses input regular expressions from a file and outputs a state table for expression.
+A .NET based console application that parses input regular expressions from a file and outputs a state table for each expression in the file.

 ## Authors
 Tyler Vanderhoef - tyler.vanderhoef@wsu.edu